 This is historically more or less my least favorite portion of the ceramic process.
 It’s finicky and difficult to know the end aesthetic result of the things you are doing in the moment.
 I think this dislike comes from the fact that I often work in a somewhat rushed way.
 The early stages, throwing, maybe even trimming, are more relaxed, but by the time I’m glazing, there is some looming cutoff.
 On top of that, I haven’t worked at a single studio or with a single set of glazes long enough to develop a really intimate relationship with them.
 Partly this has to do with a high personal tolerance for the unexpected, but really, there are subtleties to the relationship you can build up with a glaze over time that I have not had the time to develop.

 Unfortunately, the kiln was on more or less its last legs and what was supposed to be a 7 hour firing took about 20 hours and still failed to get to the proper temperature.
 I stayed in Tuscaloosa an extra day and tried to keep a cold at bay while letting the kiln cool down.
-The word didn’t end up looking underfired.
+The work didn’t end up looking underfired.
 Maybe because they spent so long in the kiln, all the glazes did melt appropriately, though maybe not exactly as they will in a more standard firing.

 I need to sit with the pots a bit longer to reflect fully on what I like and don’t like about them, but in general, the feeling I get from them is curiosity.
 There is a lot that could work better, but so much is visible with this mix of very thinly thrown porcelain and thin, clear glazes.
 There’s a lot of information visible in the pots and they tell the story of their making very honestly.
 This provides a lot of challenges and I’d say many of those challenges I didn’t come through the most gracefully in this batch of work.
 But those fundamental qualities of visibility and fragility that the materials and processes of this firing involved are absolutely the qualities that I want to explore in this work, and so it feels very much like it’s on the right track.